 Couch Room Library

 Located on the top floor of Macfarlane House, the Herbert Newell Couch Library in Classical Philology was established in 1959.
 The Library, which is independent of the holdings of the Brown library system, now contains over 4,000 volumes and is accessible to classics students and faculty twenty-four hours a day.
-A searchable catalogue of the volumes in the Couch Room Library is now available.

 David E. Pingree Collection